TuckerHaydon/MediationLayerStudent/README.md

   around obstacles.
 If so, end the game
 - Create StateConstraints structure that lists the constraints of a quadcopter's actions.
 Pass an instance of this to the AutonomyProtocol.
-- Create TrajectoryVetter.
-TrajectoryVetter determines if an intended trajectory are within the constraints set by StateConstraints.
-If not, rejects the trajectory.
-- Change CMake libraries from interfaces into static libraries